systematic-magic/aop/references.rst

 	This section is applicable ONLY to in-house journals: **Oncotarget, Oncoscience, Aging (Albany NY), Genes Cancer**.

-Citation data is a part of a reference, which contains Jounal Name, year, volume, pages and DOI.
+Citation data is a part of a reference, which contains Jounal Title, year, volume, pages and doi.

 14b.1.
-Check that citation data has correct name of the journal:
+Check that citation data has correct journal title:

 	| Oncotarget
 	| Oncoscience